In France, Gilles de Rais is remembered both for his service as a war hero with the French army and for murdering more than 100 children.

 With the evidence available to us today, it is really impossible to know for certain whether or not Rais committed these horrifying crimes.

-Unless further evidence proving or refuting his guilt come to light, more than 500 years after his death, Rais will remain a disputed, but prominent, figure of French history.
+Unless further evidence proving or refuting his guilt comes to light, more than 500 years after his death, Gilles De Rais will remain a disputed, but prominent, figure of French history.